MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-faq.md

 <!--
   1. List and categorize v1 questions [done]
-  2. Answer the questions [we are here]
+  2. Try to answer the questions [we are here]
-  2. Align on messaging - do we have a Product marketing manager contact to work with?
-Who on the product side should we align with?
-  2a.
-WinUI3 vs WinUI 3?
+  3. Align + refine with team + Ryan Demo + PMM
-  3. Remove comments, link out to resources when helpful, format for instant answer previews in google, follow the FAQ template
+  4. Remove comments, link out to resources when helpful, format for instant answer previews in google, follow the FAQ template, link to glossary
-  4. Add this doc to stable release checklist
+  5. Add this doc to stable release checklist
   -
   - This is an example of the pain we're trying to alleviate through clear messaging: https://github.com/microsoft/WindowsAppSDK/discussions/1615
  -->